-Helping Students after SPM or IGCSE O-Levels in Malaysia to Choose the Best Course
+Helping Students after SPM or IGCSE/ O-Levels in Malaysia to Choose the Best Course

 Written by EduSpiral Consultant Services For more information contact 01111408838

 Having worked in the private education industry for more than 20 years, I have counselled thousands of Malaysians students in finding the right course that fits their personality, academic ability, budget and career choice so that they have a successful future.
 I have worked in the private education industry in marketing and communications therefore I have garnered knowledge and experience about the many courses and private colleges out there.
-Having conducted market research, this helps in being able to identify the right college that would fit the student.
+Having conducted market research, this helps in being able to identify the right private university that would fit the student.

 You might also be interested to read these: